 - Political Theory in Practice (Sheffield, undergraduate)

-I have supervised undergraduate and postgraduate dissertations (and other research projects) in philosophy, political science, international relations, literature, and animal studies at Queen’s, York, and Sheffield.
-I have also supervised PhD students working on topics relating to my research areas at both Sheffield and Loughborough.
-I am always happy to talk to prospective PhD students.
+I have supervised undergraduate and postgraduate dissertations (and other research projects) in philosophy, political science, international relations, literature, animal studies, and other fields at Queen’s, York, Sheffield, and Loughborough.